 At Marist, we have a First Robotics Competition, or FRC, team.

 In addition to being a FIRST competition team, before the season our FRC team also heads up projects for the Marist community.
-For instance, they recently assisted in building a T-shirt cannon used at school pep rallies and football games.
+For instance, we assisted in building a T-shirt cannon used at school pep rallies and football games.

 Once the season commences, we set to work analyzing the game and drafting a game plan.
-We employ a creative sticky-note based design process for the subsystems of the robot, and divide into smaller groups to optimize the implementation process for the game.
-We re-convene as a team to discuss the smaller group ideas, and synthesize a design based on the small group work.
+We start by designing the subsystems of the robot and divide into smaller groups to optimize the implementation process for the game.
+We re-convene as a team to discuss the smaller group ideas and synthesize a design based on the small group work.

-In addition to the weekly Thursday meeting after school, the team also has class time 4 days a week in the Advanced Robotics elective.
-The Intelligent Machine Lab is also open for every day after school.
+In addition to the weekly Tuesday and Thursday meeting after school, the team also has class time 4 days a week in the Advanced Robotics elective.
+The Intelligent Machine Lab is also open every day after school.